Home » Student Spotlight

 Applications are due February 1, 2020 for the Research Experience for Undergraduates (REU) program.
-Presented by Davidson University, UNC Charlotte, and Johnson C. Smith University present the Beatties Ford Road, the experience provides undergraduate students with an opportunity to conduct community-engaged research in Charlotte from June 14 to August 8, 2020, is aimed at addressing inequalities in food, housing, and health through a grant provided by the national Science Foundation. (more…)
+Presented by Davidson University, UNC Charlotte, and Johnson C. Smith University, the Beatties Ford Road experience provides undergraduate students with an opportunity to conduct community-engaged research in Charlotte from June 14 to August 8, 2020.
+The REU is aimed at addressing inequalities in food, housing, and health through a grant provided by the National Science Foundation. (more…)

 Students at Johnson C. Smith University used data analysis to investigate, develop, and market a template for an e-portfolio to be used in their careers post-graduation.
 The tool would be used to accumulate accomplishments, credentials, and successes by all JCSU students across majors during the entirety of their college career and beyond.

 In March, 2016 thirteen undergraduate students applied to become part of the Innovo Pitch Competition in the hopes of winning top prize of $2500.
 After coaching, and refining their pitches, five contestants made the final round.
 Through the process of receiving feedback from judges and fellow pitch contestants, some of those contestants told us about their experience.
 Here’s what they had to say. (more…)

 The energy on campus is definitely buzzing.
 You’re getting your books, registering for classes, and are ready for the new school year to start.
 Be sure to use this time to re-focus your energy on being well, doing well, and staying connected to those on and off campus that will help you reach those goals of success.